How to Handle Duplicate Records

 Reporter: How to report a potential duplicate

-When a user (we will refer to them as the 'reporter') finds 2 puzzles which are potential duplicates (we will refer to the 2 puzzles as PuzzleA submitted by userA and PuzzleB submitted by UserB.), they should follow the procedure below:
+When a user (we will refer to them as the 'reporter') finds 2 puzzles which are potential duplicates (we will refer to the 2 puzzles as PuzzleA submitted by UserA and PuzzleB submitted by UserB), they should follow the procedure below:

-1. First, navigate to PuzzleA and
+1. First, navigate to PuzzleA and:

-Mobile device: tap the additional options icon, then select Copy puzzle link to clipboard
+Mobile device: Click/tap the additional options icon, then select Copy

-2. Then, navigate to PuzzleB and click the message icon at the bottom of the details screen.
+2. Then, navigate to PuzzleB and click the message icon at the bottom of

-This will display the Message box, which is used within the IPDb app to send messages to other users.
+This will display the Message box, which is used within the IPDb App to send messages to other users.

-4. By pressing OK, your request to merge PuzzleA and PuzzleB into one common record will be submitted to the Admin Team, as well as submitters of both puzzles.
+4. By pressing OK, your request to merge PuzzleA and PuzzleB into one common record will be submitted to the Admin Team, as well as the submitters of both puzzles.

-SubmitterA and SubmitterB will have to either accept or reject the merge request, and can let Admin know if there is a reason why the 2 records should not be merged, but remain as separate records.
+Submitter A and Submitter B will need to either accept or reject the merge request, and they should advise Admin if there is a reason why the 2 records should not be merged but remain as separate records.

 If a merge proceeds, the most recent puzzle is always merged into the original puzzle.
-So if PuzzleA was submitted last year, and PuzzleB was submitted this year, puzzle B will be merged into PuzzleA.
+So if PuzzleA was submitted last year, and PuzzleB was submitted this year, PuzzleB will be merged with PuzzleA.

 IPDb will check and determine which one is the original submission, so you won't have to worry about figuring that out.

-However, new information from PuzzleB (which doesn't exist in PuzzleA), will be merged into PuzzleA, so the merged record is a true union of the 2 puzzles.
+However, new information from PuzzleB (which doesn't exist in PuzzleA) will be merged into PuzzleA, so the merged record is a true union of the 2 puzzles.

-Waiting for decisions..
+Waiting for decisions...

 Whilst waiting for SubmitterA and SubmitterB to decide if they agree that the 2 puzzles are indeed a duplication, the Reporter can follow the progress in their own Messages box.